AresValley/Artemis-DB/static/105/description.md

-CRY2001 is a voice scrambling mode used on Sailor CRY2001 Scramblers.
+CRY2001 is a synchronized analog scrambler for commercial use.
 Fisherman often use these modes to communicate with privacy.
+The CRY2001 and Sailor radios were developed by S.P.
+Radio A/S in Aalborg, Denmark.
+At the beginning and end of the transmission, there is a 100 Bd 2-FSK signal.

+As of 2024, there is still a rare (but extensive) use in the T band for similar uses.
+The UHF counterpart is an NFM version of this signal.